klebermagno/rBCM/README.md

 This approach employs the Birch clustering algorithm implemented in scikit- learn to cluster the dataset into as many clusters as there will be experts in the rBCM.
-The virtue of this is that each expert will have, in the region in which it is a local expert (now the 'expert' nomenclature makes more sense), all the possible data for that location.
+The virtue of this is that each expert will have, in the region in which it is a local expert (now the 'expert' nomenclature is more fitting), all the possible data for that location.
 It will not have some subsampling of the data in that region given by random chance, it will have all of it.